-It’s been thirty years since Mo Johnston shockingly joined Rangers over Celtic, becoming the first Catholic to sign for the Scottish club.
+It’s been over thirty years since Mo Johnston shockingly joined Rangers over Celtic, becoming the first Catholic to sign for the Scottish club.
 It was a contentious precedent to set, one that he must have known would cause serious ructions, but an important one too.

-On the anniversary of such a massively controversial football transfer, we sought out other ones that were equally so, and perhaps even more controversial than this one:
+After looking back on such a massively controversial football transfer, we sought out other ones that were equally so, and perhaps even more controversial than this one:

 Mo Johnston – Nantes to Rangers

 To many, Celtic and Rangers represent more than just football clubs.
 They represent tradition, identity, and culture.
 Same country, same city, same sport, but two totally diverging entities in almost every possible way beyond those few shared commonalities.

 In the one hundred year history of the Old Firm, no one had dared to cross that Rubicon.
 That was until 1989, when Maurice Johnston unexpectedly joined Rangers.

 The Scottish striker played for the Hoops for three years in the mid-eighties, before leaving for France to join Nantes.
 After two years playing for the Canaries, it was widely assumed he would return to Parkhead, making his defection to the Gers all the more stinging.

 Graeme Souness, who was the manager at the time, also signed the club’s first black player, Mark Walters.
 “Yeah I’m proud of those signings,” he recently wrote for The Times, “but I literally didn’t give them a second thought because sectarianism or the colour of your skin was never an issue in our house.
 I made the decisions purely on football.”